JakubZojdzik/jakubzojdzik.github.io/content/posts/debug-for-c++.md

 And if you want to have an easy access to it globally, you have to place it in one of directories from your `$PATH` variable.
 Probably `/usr/local/bin` is good choice.

 # Compilation

 Last process to speed up is compilation.
 Online judging systems often uses some additional flags, that we don't really want to rewrite every time.
-It can be improved similarly to the script creating the main.cpp file, or as an alias in Bash.
-I use the second option.
+We can write bash script for compiling, or add an alias in Bash.
+I use the second option as it is very short.
 Paste these lines at the end of your `.bashrc` or its equivalent in the shell you are using:

 ```bash
 c() {